stimulusreflex/stimulus_reflex/README.md

 This example shows how to create a reactive feature by defining an explicit client side Stimulus controller to handle the DOM event and trigger the server side reflex.

+**Note that this example will require a persistent store of the `@count` content.
+So, for this example to work, we will temporarily store the data in the session instead of setting up a database backend.
+This is for simplicity sake and not a best practice.**

 #### app/views/pages/example.html.erb

 ```erb